*This post may contain affiliate links. Please read the full disclosure here.

 A bookkeeper keeps track of the financial records for a business or company.
 They might also handle payroll. deposits, or purchases on behalf of the company.

-Check out this free video training on how to become an online bookkeeper.
+How to join: Check out this free intro video training on how to become an online bookkeeper.

 Another option is one-on-one coaching or mentoring.